-In this article, we’ll look at tips on presenting a survey report and writing up the introduction.
+In this article, we’ll look at tips on presenting a survey summary and writing up the content.

 - Likert Scale (sometimes called a matrix question)

 - Net Promoter Score (sometimes called an NPS Survey)